How to Keep Your Smart Home Safe from Hacking

 Learn more in our guide to public Wi-Fi safety.

-6. Check app permissions
+6. Check and limit app permissions

 Some smart home apps collect data about how you use them.
 Look into what it’s gathering and deny app permissions if you don’t use specific features like location data and Bluetooth connectivity.